svainua/100_days_of_code/README.md

-About
-This is a list of tasks made day by day with "100 days of code"
+# This is a list of tasks made day by day with "100 days of code"

 # Day 1
 start, strings